These Connecticut Spice Cookies are soft, a little chewy, and have a rich flavor and a slight bite. Perfect for sharing on a sunny front porch.

 I spent summers here as a child with sandy feet and salty wet hair from the Long Island Sound and for the last 10 years, I have called it home.

-This recipe is adapted from our family cookbook, The Moulding Board, a 30-year-old book that combines recipes from my extended family and diary pages from my Great-Great Grandmother compiled by my cousin Barb.
-A former neighbor at our family’s homestead, Mrs. Phil Webber, used to make these cookies for my Great-Great Aunt Sarah, my namesake.
+This recipe is adapted from our family cookbook, The Moulding Board, a 30-year-old book that combines recipes from my extended family and diary pages from my Great-Great-Grandmother, all compiled by my cousin Barb.
+According to the cookbook, a former neighbor at our family’s homestead, Mrs. Phil Webber, used to make these cookies for my Great-Great Aunt Sarah, my namesake.

-For my rendition of these classic cookies, I’ve replaced shortening with butter, changed the method a little and added nutmeg — in honor of Connecticut (which is the Nutmeg State.
-Don’t ask me why – I don’t know either).
+For my rendition of these classic cookies, I’ve replaced shortening with butter, changed the method a little and added nutmeg — in honor of Connecticut (which is nicknamed the Nutmeg State).

 - 1 large egg